3bHussein/E-Commerce-Website-Builder/README.md

 ## 📖 Overview

-**ECU Warrior ERP Commerce Suite** is a PHP and MySQL based business platform that combines:
+**E-commerce ERP Commerce Suite** is a PHP and MySQL based business platform that combines:

 - A modern **responsive e-commerce storefront**
 - A complete **ERP command center**